proycon/python-timbl/README.rst

 This is the 2013 release by Maarten van Gompel, building on the 2006 release by Sander Canisius.
 For those used to the old library, there is one backwards-incompatible change, adapt your scripts to use ``import timblapi`` instead of ``import timbl``, as the latter is now a higher-level interface.

+Since 2020, this only supports Python 3, Python 2 support has been deprecated.

 License
 =======